 Resources for Writing a Military-to-Civilian Resume

-This orgaization is dedicated to all Veterans, with special dedication to those who served during the Cold War era September 1945 to December 1991.
+This organization is dedicated to all veterans, with special dedication to those who served during the Cold War era September 1945 to December 1991.

-The American Legion is a patriotic, war-time veteran’s organization, devoted to mutual helpfulness.
+The American Legion is a patriotic, war-time veterans’ organization that is devoted to mutual helpfulness.

-AMVET: American Veterans As one of America’s foremost veterans service organizations, AMVETS has a proud history of assisting veterans and sponsoring numerous programs that serve our country and its citizens.
+As one of America’s foremost veterans’ service organizations, AMVETS has a proud history of assisting veterans and sponsoring numerous programs that serve our country and its citizens.

-Disabled American Veterans The DAV is dedicated to building better lives for America’s disabled veterans and their families.
+The DAV organization is dedicated to building better lives for America’s disabled veterans and their families.

-Grace After Fire A place for women veterans, and their loved ones, to connect with one another and with our professional partners, to find resources, to learn and to get involved.
+Grace After Fire is a place for women veterans and their loved ones to connect with one another and with our professional partners, to find resources, to learn and to get involved.

 Iraq and Afghanistan Veterans of America

 Iraq and Afghanistan Veterans of America is the nation’s first and largest group dedicated to the troops and veterans of the wars in Iraq and Afghanistan and the civilian supporters of those troops and veterans.

 Ladies Auxiliary of the Veterans of Foreign War